NNM-V/calculator/README.md

 </p>

 # Calculation Application
-    Calculator that moves on terminal using C++.
+    Calculator that runs in a terminal with C++.

 ## Table of Contents
 - About the Project